rye/eb/README.md

 ### Features

-We currently support these features:
+We currently support these (cargo) features:

 - **`simple_logger`** enables the `simple_logger` logger.